morphorm22/morphdocs/docs/source/documentation.rst

 The web pages (:code:`.html` files) can be updated to represent the changes in the :code:`.rst` files.

 First, the user should navigate to :code:`/platodocs/docs/`.
 Then they can run the following command in a virtual environment (.venv) from the terminal.
-For directions to get into a virtual environment, go to ( **TODO:** add reference to virtual environment).
+For directions to get into a virtual environment, go to :ref:`Virtual Environment <virtualenvironment>`.

 .. code-block:: console